-We can directly test some of these scenarios from the composite spectra for our RL quasar and the matched RQ quasar sample.
-In the upper panel of Fig. 8 we see enhanced emission for RL quasars in all high-ionization narrow lines, with ionization potentials of 97.1 eV, 40.9 eV, 35.0 eV and 13.6 eV for Ne V, Ne III, [O III] and O II respectively.
+We can directly test some of these scenarios from the composite spectra for our RL guasar and the matched RO quasar sample.
+In the upper panel of Figure 8 enhanced emission for RL quasars is visible in all high-ionization narrow lines, with ionization potentials of 97.1 eV, 40.9 eV, 35.0 eV, and 13.6 eV for NeV, NeIII, [OIII], and OII, respectively.
 These lines are all ionized by radiation in the far- to extreme-UV regime.
-On the other hand, we see no significant enhancement in the low-ionization lines like the Balmer lines as shown in Fig. 9, consistent with the latter responding to lower energy radiation where the RL and RQ samples have the same luminosity.
-The broad Mg II line shows a weak enhancement, qualitatively consistent with its moderate ionization potential of 7.6eV.
-The broad He II $\lambda$ 4686 line, with a relatively high ionization potential of 24.6eV, shows a pronounced enhancement in the RL stack.
+On the other hand, we see no significant enhancement in the low-ionization lines, such as the Balmer lines, as shown in Figure 9, consistent with the latter responding to lower energy radiation where the RL and RQ samples have the same luminosity.
+The broad Mg II line shows a weak enhancement, qualitatively consistent with its moderate ionization potential of 7.6 eV.
+The broad He II λ 4686 line, with a relatively high ionization potential of 24.6 eV, shows a pronounced enhancement in the RL stack.

-Overall, these trends in the line enhancement for different ionization levels are qualitatively consistent with the SED difference scenario and rule out enhanced star formation as a main driver, since stars are not able to produce an as hard radiation field as required for such high-ionization lines as Ne V.
+Overall, these trends in the line enhancement for different ionization levels are qualitatively consistent with the SED difference scenario and rule out enhanced star formation as a main driver, since stars are not able to produce a radiation field as hard as required for high-ionization lines such as Ne V.

-The presence of a clear enhancement in the high ionization broad line of He II furthermore provides strong support that the line enhancement in [O III] is not dominated by NLR physics or star formation.
+The presence of a clear enhancement in the high-ionization broad line of He II furthermore provides strong support that the line enhancement in [O III] is not dominated by NLR physics or star formation.

 This interpretation is further supported by the BPT diagram (Baldwin et al. 1981).
-This diagnostic emission line diagram is able to distinguish the dominant ionization mechanism of the interstellar medium between AGN and star formation via the narrow emission line ratios of N II/H $\alpha$ and [O III]/H $\beta$ (Veilleux & Osterbrock 1987;
+This diagnostic emission line diagram is able to distinguish the dominant ionization mechanism of the interstellar medium between AGN and star formation via the narrow emission line ratios of N II/H α and [O III]/H β (Veilleux & Osterbrock 1987; Kewley et al. 2001).
+In